 Biological membranes.
 Transport across membranes.
 Signal transduction; hormones and neurotransmitters.

 Immune system.
 Active and passive immunity.
 Complement system.
-Antibody structure, function and diversity.
-Cells of the immune system: T, B and macrophages.
+Antibody structure, function, and diversity.
+Cells of the immune system: T, B, and macrophages.
 T and B cell activation.
-Major histocompatibilty complex.
+Major histocompatibility complex.
 T cell receptor.
-Immunological techniques: Immunodiffusion, immunoelectrophoresis, RIA and ELISA.
+Immunological techniques: Immunodiffusion, immunoelectrophoresis, RIA, and ELISA.

 SECTION J. BIOTECHNOLOGY

-Architecture of plant genome; plant tissue culture techniques; methods of gene transfer into plant cells and development of transgenic plants; manipulation of phenotypic traits in plants; plant cell fermentations and production of secondary metabolites using suspension/immobilized cell culture; expression of animal protein in plants; genetically modified crops.
+The architecture of plant genome; plant tissue culture techniques; methods of gene transfer into plant cells and development of transgenic plants; manipulation of phenotypic traits in plants; plant cell fermentation and production of secondary metabolites using suspension/immobilized cell culture; expression of animal protein in plants; genetically modified crops.

-Microbial growth kinetics; batch, fed-batch and continuous culture of microbial cells; media for industrial fermentations; sterilization of air and media, design and operation of stirred tank, airlift, plug flow, packed bed, fluidized bed, membrane and hollow fibre reactors; aeration and agitation in aerobic fermentations; bioprocess calculations based on material and energy balance; Down stream processing in industrial biotechnology: filtration, precipitation, centrifugation, cell disintegration, solvent extraction, and chromatographic separations, membrane filtration, aqueous two phase separation.
+Microbial growth kinetics; batch, fed-batch, and continuous culture of microbial cells; media for industrial fermentations; sterilization of air and media, design and operation of stirred tank, airlift, plug flow, packed bed, fluidized bed, membrane, and hollow fiber reactors; aeration and agitation in aerobic fermentations; bioprocess calculations based on material and energy balance; Downstream processing in industrial biotechnology: filtration, precipitation, centrifugation, cell disintegration, solvent extraction, and chromatographic separations, membrane filtration, aqueous two-phase separation.